MaterializeInc/materialize/test/output-consistency/README.md

 ### Relevant Concepts

 A `DataType` specifies a SQL data type and belongs to a `DataTypeCategory` (e.g., `INT8` to `NUMERIC`).
-A `DataValue` specifies a SQL value (e.g., `100::INT8`) and is associated with a type.
+A `DataValue` specifies a SQL value (e.g., `100::INT8`) and is associated with a type; each value represents a column and is used when accessing [horizontally stored data](#horizontal-storage).
+A `DataColumn` specifies the column of a type that is used when accessing [vertically stored data](#vertical-storage).
-Values of a type are collected in `DataTypeWithValues` to avoid a circular dependency.
+Values of a type and the vertical-storage column are collected in `DataTypeWithValues` to avoid a circular dependency.

-A `DataValue` is one form of an `Expression`.
+`DataValue` and `DataColumn` are two forms of an `Expression`.
 Another form is the `ExpressionWithArgs`, which is derived from an operation or function; it specifies a return type category and usually has child expressions.
 An expression has `ExpressionCharacteristics`, which describe the content and allow specifying constraints or filters.
 Examples appropriate for numeric expression are `NULL`, `MAX_VALUE`, and `NEGATIVE`.
 While they are easy to define for values, they will need to be derived for expressions with arguments.